 - air transportation and maintenance facilities

 - telecommunication enterprises

+- es da

 - computer software developers

-- movie industry studios - data or information processing enterprises - any technology intensive facility or enterprise - recreational facilities that impact tourism - final destination or resort hotels with more than one hundred and fifty (150) guest rooms
+- movie industry studiosdata or information processing enterprises - any technology intensive facility or enterprise - recreational facilities that impact tourism - final destination or resort hotels with more than one hundred and fifty (150) guest rooms

 EXCEPTION: No business for the transportation, handling, storage, processing, or disposal of hazardous waste is eligible to receive this credit.
+No medical cannabis establishment as defined in the Mississippi Medical Cannabis Act is eligible to receive this credit.

-JOBS TAX CREDIT (Credit Code 05)
+JOBS TAX CREDIT

-The Jobs Income Tax Credit is a credit that is available to eligible businesses that increase employment by a specified minimum amount.
+The Jobs Tax Credit is a credit that is available to eligible businesses that increase employment by a specified minimum amount.
 The minimum amount depends on the location of the jobs created.
 It is not available to businesses that move from one location within the state to another location within the state without increasing employment.